Annie Ousset-Krief

-Annie Ousset-Krief, Ph.D. and associate professor at the Sorbonne Nouvelle - Paris 3 University, is a French historian and American Civilization specialist.
+Annie Ousset-Krief, Ph.D. and associate professor at the Université Sorbonne Nouvelle, is a French historian and American Civilization specialist.

 Biography

 Annie Ousset-Krief received her Ph.D. in American Civilization with thesis, titled "Le «Jewish Messenger» et l'immigration juive d'Europe Orientale aux États-Unis (1870–1902) - Solidarités et antagonismes intercommunautaires" in 2002, under the direction of Serge Ricard.

 Annie Ousset-Krief is an associate professor of American Civilization at the Sorbonne Nouvelle - Paris 3 University and currently focuses her work on the North-American Jewish community, on the American East-Coast and French Canada.